codegaze/codegaze.github.io/_posts/2015-09-01-copy-paste-and-drag-n-drop-in-VirtualBox.md

 ### Installing the Guest Additions

-In order to enable any interaction between the host and the machine and vise verca we need to install the Guest Additions.
+In order to enable any interaction between the host and the machine and vise versa we need to install the Guest Additions.

 1. Run ```sudo apt-get update```
 2. Run ```sudo apt-get upgrade```